BooneyBeCoding/final_project/README.md

 6. PostgreSQL - database housing and management
 7. Vader - Python package for Sentiment Analysis
 8. Tableau - visualization
-9. HTML & CSS - visualization
-10. VS Code Basic - file creation, idea structure, and organization
+9. VS Code Basic - file creation, idea structure, and organization

 ## Machine Learning Model
 Utilizing Vader Sentiment Analysisn on the titles of each subreddit post and a Logistic Regression model to analyse the vader scores to determine if a post came from WallStreetBets or not.
 The model runs at 100% currently.